Canada to go big on budget spending as pandemic lingers, election looms

 The deficit for fiscal 2020/21 ended in March is forecast by the government to top a historic C$381.6 billion ($304.5 billion).

-Canada announced on Monday a C$5.9 billion ($4.7 billion) aid package for the country’s largest airline carrier, Air Canada, and said talks were ongoing with No. 2 carrier WestJet Airlines Ltd and others.
+Canada announced on Monday a C$5.9 billion ($4.7 billion) aid package for the country's largest airline carrier, Air Canada (AC.TO), and said talks were ongoing with No. 2 carrier WestJet Airlines Ltd and others. read more

-Reporting by Julie Gordon in Ottawa; Additional reporting by Fergal Smith in Toronto; Editing by Steve Scherer and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.